matias2018/latepoint_timezone_locker/README.md

 Latepoint Timezone Locker (LTL) is an add-on for the Latepoint appointment booking plugin in WordPress.

+### IMPORTANT:
-IMPORTANT: At this moment, LTL is not an official Latepoint© Add-on.
+At this moment, LTL is not an official Latepoint© Add-on.
 It is not built or endorsed by Latepoint©.
 Hopefully it will be.

-*It was created by me to solve my problem.*
+  *LTL was created by me to solve my problem.*

-**!!!Knowing this use it at your own risk!!!**
+### **!!!
+Knowing this use it at your own risk !!!**

 Latepoint Timezone Locker ensures that all displayed appointment times strictly follow the timezone set in the WordPress settings, preventing adjustments based on the user’s local timezone.